WHITNEY ROWLAND SMITH (1911-2002)

 1949 - The Park B. and Bettie Thorne Dowd House, 1439 Wembley Road, San Marino CA. Developed by Phil Roulac.
 Photo by Michael Locke.

 1949 - The Peter and Barbara Hope Fleisher Gardett House, 836 Winthrop Road, San Marino CA. Developed by Phil Roulac.
 Sold in 2000 to John and Daria Seto.
 Photo by Michael Locke.

 1949 - The Lester Warner House, 1511 Wembley Road, San Marino CA. Developed by Phil Roulac.
 Sold in 1994 to Mei Yeh Hsieh Trust.
-Demolished in 2016 for a large house, bottom photo by Michael Locke.
+Destroyed in 2016 for a large house, bottom photo by Michael Locke.

 1949 - The E. I. Sorenson House, 65 North Madison, Pasadena CA. Needs verification.
 Status unknown.